nick-leroy/HF-Digital-Authentication/README.md

 Sophisticated state-level attackers are explicitly beyond the scope of what amateur radio operators should expect to defend against with any authentication system.
 Such actors have resources and capabilities that exceed what any amateur radio protocol could reasonably protect against, and attempting to do so would add unnecessary complexity that could hinder adoption.

----

 ## The Approach

-The method uses a combination of short authentication tags and occasional full digital signatures, all tied to a per-session secret that's proven once at the start of a QSO.
+The method uses a combination of short authentication tags and occasional full digital signatures, all tied to a per-session token that's proven once at the start of a QSO.
 This prevents casual spoofing, enables quick verification, and keeps every message fully readable.

 Each participating operator would generate a public/private keypair using Ed25519, and publish the public key somewhere accessible—such as a QRZ page, club website, DNS TXT record, or central GitHub repository—along with a short fingerprint.
-When a QSO begins, the sender announces a session secret in a signed header.
-Every following message's tag is computed from that secret, the message text, and metadata, so tags can't be forged without having seen the signed session start.
+When a QSO begins, the sender announces a session token in a signed header.
+Every following message's tag is computed from that token, the message text, and metadata, so tags can't be forged without having seen the signed session start.

 **Why Ed25519?** This elliptic curve signature algorithm was chosen for several reasons critical to amateur radio applications: it produces compact 64-byte signatures (much smaller than RSA's 256+ bytes), has small 32-byte public keys practical for publishing in QRZ pages or DNS records, provides strong 128-bit security equivalent to AES-256, offers fast verification important for real-time operation, has simple implementation with fewer security pitfalls than ECDSA, enjoys wide support in modern cryptographic libraries, and is free from patent restrictions.
 For bandwidth-constrained HF digital modes, Ed25519's combination of strong security and compact size makes it far more practical than alternatives.

----

 ## Strict Canonicalization